 The people who call Longboat Key home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Longboat Key residents report their race to be White, followed by Asian.
-Important ancestries of people in Longboat Key include English, Irish, Italian, and Russian.
+Important ancestries of people in Longboat Key include German, English, Irish, Italian, and Russian.

 The most common language spoken in Longboat Key is English.
 Other important languages spoken here include Spanish and French.